Crown-Commercial-Service/digitalmarketplace-api/app/emails/templates/dreamail_part_3.md

 #### Questions or concerns

-For further information or queries, please email us at [marketplace@digital.gov.au](mailto:marketplace@digital.gov.au).
+For further information or queries, please email us at [marketplace@dta.gov.au](mailto:marketplace@dta.gov.au).

 Thank you for your cooperation and your ongoing participation in the Marketplace.